PhyrexTsai/codeeval/easy/Trick or Treat/README.md

 **CHALLENGE DESCRIPTION:**

 Everyone knows what Halloween is and how children love it.
 Children in costumes travel from house to house asking for treats with a phrase "Trick or treat".
 After that, they divide the treats equally among all.
 This year, they collected tons of candies, and need your help to share everything equally.
-You know that children receive different number of candies depending on their costume: vampire gets 3 candies from one house, zombie ¡V 4 candies, and witch ¡V 5 candies.
+You know that children receive different number of candies depending on their costume: vampire gets 3 candies from one house, zombie - 4 candies, and witch - 5 candies.
 That is, three children in three different costumes get 3+4+5=12 candies from one house.

 **INPUT SAMPLE:**